We are open 9.30am – 5.00pm everyday!

 What is expected of you?

 We are looking for a candidate with a special interest and passion for parrots and birds.
 We are The Parrot Zoo Trust, so confidence around bird species is a must.
-You will be expected to have gained a qualification in Animal Care or Husbandry & provide evidence of any academic achievements relating to this role.
-A knowledge of data inputting or ZIMS is favourable but not essential.
+It is beneficial to have gained a qualification in Animal Care or Husbandry & provide evidence of any academic achievements relating to this role, but all applicants will be considered.
 Part of this role will be to work closely with work experience students and volunteers of the charity, as well as the general public bringing their parrot(s) to be rehomed with us.
 We expect our staff to conduct themselves in a timely & professional manner at all times while representing our charity.

 How to apply: